 A study carried out by Dr Ackerley found that the main cause of germs at your desk is poor personal hygiene, with nearly 50% of office workers responding to a survey stating that they do not wash their hands after going to the toilet.

 Your hands and the surfaces you touch, including your office chair are germ motorways.
 Crumbs and spills encourage the growth of bacteria that can lead to stomach bugs, coughs, flu and even food poisoning.
 Bacteria and viruses that you bring back from the toilet multiply on the hard work surfaces of your desk and chair and remain infectious for 24 hours.

 Common germs hiding at your workspace

 There’s a staggering 21,000 germs per square inch on your chair, desk and keyboard.
 In fact, the average office desk harbours 10 million bacteria.
 That’s 100 times more germs than a kitchen table and 400 times more than the average toilet seat.
+When you don’t place sneeze shields in the workplace, then germs will spread to other areas quickly.
 Common bacteria found in the office include:

 - Pseudomonas aeruginosa – Commonly found in man-made environments like the office and causes illnesses for those with weakened immune systems.

 - Staphylococcus aureus – Found in the office where there is contact with skin on items such as keyboards, chairs and door handles.